Join millions of Canadians who have already trusted Loans Canada

 Most importantly, your credit score could take a hit if you are late on your bill payments.
 And if you make missing payments a ritual, your credit score can really be damaged, requiring more effort to bring it back up to par.

-With a damaged credit score, you could find it difficult to get approved for loans and credit products.
-But not only that, you might find it tough to get an apartment, land a job, or even secure a cell phone contract.
+With a damaged credit score, you could find it difficult to get approved for loans and other credit products.
+Not only that, you might find it tough to get an apartment, land a job, or even secure a cell phone contract.

 So, what effects do missed payments have on your credit score and pocketbook?
 Let’s take a closer look.